afa5e/SRA-Python/relational-db/readme.md

 Relational databases allow us to access data in a table, similarly to spreadsheets, but with commands such as "SELECT * from DATA".

+## First task

+Create SQL queries to solve the problems in the tasks folder.

-## Task: Store inventory and ordering database
+## Extension task: Store inventory and ordering database

 Your task for this week is to design a database system that can record the current inventory in a store and implement a system which the user